 This course focuses on the fundamentals of pedagogy and how the superintendent and other district leaders can serve as instructional change agents in the teaching and learning process.
-Candidates will explore research-based best practices related to student learning and identify effective K-12 teaching practices.
-Current educational initiatives will be discussed such as the Core Essentials Standards, STEM, Race to the Top, and Virtual Schools.
-The impact of policy on class organization, grouping, class size and instructional methodologies will also be emphasized.
+Candidates will explore research-based best practices related to student learning and identify effective P-20 teaching practices.
+Current educational trends and initiatives will be discussed along with the impact of policy on class organization and institutional methodologies will be emphasized.
 Summer, Year 1.
 Three credits.

-EDU 7175 | Using Data to Inform Learning, Teaching, and Leadership
+EDU 7175 \mid Using Data to Inform Learning, Teaching, and Leadership

 This course focuses on improving instruction through the proper use of formative and summative evaluations and monitoring processes to enhance effective program implementation.
 Specific focus on the use of Professional Learning Communities (PLC's) as the guiding framework for collaboration will be presented.
-Candidates will be introduced to the skills that district leaders must possess in order to successfully promote shared decision-making to address students' needs and improve learning.
+Candidates will be introduced to the skills that educational leaders must possess in order to successfully promote shared decisionmaking to address students' needs and improve learning.
 Summer, Year 1.
 Three credits.